jamiesolomon/jamiesolomon.github.io/_posts/2023-03-14-PredictingMLBRuns.md

 <br>
 <img src="/images/corr_heatmap.png" alt="Correlation_Heatmap" width="900"/>
 <br>
-The first model this report chooses to run is (of course) an Ordinary Least Squares regression, due to its summarization method and quick p-value checking.
+The first model this report chooses to run on the <i>atomic features</i> is (of course) an Ordinary Least Squares regression, due to its summarization method and quick p-value checking.
 The model runs incredibly well, boasting the best r-squared value in the entire project of 0.93.
 This means the current model can predict the number of runs a team gets in one season with a high degree of accuracy using the aforementioned features... now the question begs: Which features contributes the most to runs? and which features should a team focus less on investing in.
 The following bar graph ranks the coefficient values in which the linear model assigned to each feature. <br>
 <img src="/images/model4_coefs.png" alt="Model4_Coefficients" width="600"/>

 ---

 ### Model 5: Predicting number of Runs using Random Forrest - 0.86

+Model 5 employs a Random Forest algorithm.
+A grid search was performed to find the optimal hyperparameters for the model.
+With an R-squared value of 0.86, Model 5 indicates a strong correlation between the selected features (Homeruns, Singles, Doubles, Triples, and Walks) and the number of runs scored.
+This model provides valuable insights into the relationship between various baseball statistics and team performance.

 ---

 ### Model 6: Predicting number of Runs using Polynomial Regression - 0.92

+The final model this report uses a Polynomial Regression algorithm.
+Before modeling, the data was scaled, and a grid search was conducted to find the optimal hyperparameters.
+Model 6 achieved an impressive R-squared value of 0.92, suggesting a stronger relationship between the predictor variables (Homeruns, Singles, Doubles, Triples, and Walks) and the outcome compared to Model 5.
+The results from Model 6 further advance our understanding of the relationship between various baseball statistics and team performance.

 <img src="/images/sumCoefs_model6.png" alt="Model6_coefs" width="600"/>